There's a chance to observe two asteroids crossing a star cluster over the coming weeks. Find out how...

 Asteroid 28 Bellona

 The first is to locate asteroid 28 Bellona.
-At the end of February 2025, this 100km object will appear relatively near the Beehive Cluster, M44, in Cancer, the Crab.
+At the end of February 2025, this 100km object was near the Beehive Cluster, M44, in Cancer, the Crab.

-If you can locate it during February 2025, shining at mag. +10.1 against the background stars of southern Cancer, you should be able to get into the habit of keeping track of it as continues towards M44 during March.
+If you found it during February 2025, shining at mag. +10.1 against the background stars of southern Cancer, you may have been able to keep track of it as continued towards M44 during March.

-It eventually appears to cross the cluster from the end of March into April, when it’ll be dimmer at around mag. +11.5.
+It crossed the cluster from the end of March into April, when it became dimmer at around mag. +11.5.

-As the Beehive is very easy to find mid-way between Regulus (Alpha (α) Leonis) and Castor (Alpha (α) Geminorum), locating 28 Bellona during its cluster-crossing period shouldn’t be too hard.
+The Beehive is easy to find mid-way between Regulus (Alpha (α) Leonis) and Castor (Alpha (α) Geminorum).

 If you’ve never observed an asteroid passing through a star field before, this is a great place to start.